SPIMEX - Saint Petersburg International Mercantile Exchange

 SPIMEX registers futures contracts for summer diesel fuel, with delivery ex works from the oil refineries located within the Central Federal District.

-In October 2012 SPIMEX opened trading for cash-settled futures contracts that are used in calculating the Exchange’s indices for the underlying petroleum products – summer diesel, gasoline, fuel oil and jet fuel.
+In October 2012, SPIMEX launched trading for cash-settled futures contracts that are used in calculating the Exchange’s indices for the underlying petroleum products: Summer Diesel, Gasoline, Fuel Oil and Jet Fuel.
 The Exchange is working to raise the number of delivery points and offer new physically-settled and cash-settled contracts for the main categories of petroleum products and other commodities.

 In November 2016, SPIMEX launched the physically-settled SPIMEX Urals Crude Futures, with the objective of setting a direct quotation for exported Russian oil without reference to other crude oil grades traded in the global energy markets.